This article describes how to calculate the physical path of uploads in Bizagi.

 The sub-folder structure is organized as described below:

 Recall that by default, the base path as represented by %BA_DEFAULT_UPLOADPATH%, is located at C:\Bizagi\Projects\[Your_Project]\Docs\.

 For this formula, consider:

 •IdEntity: It is the Id of the entity, to which the file type attribute belongs to.
-In order to know the id of the entity, you may need to query the table ENTITY of your project.
+This is dynamic information, therefore you can know this information in runtime.
+To obtain the value, we recommend you use this expression:

 •SurrogateKey: It is the value of the key of this entity's instance, where the file type attribute is.
 In order to know the key value of the entity's instance, you may need to obtain the desired entity and checkout its .SurrogateKeyValue.